malafk/MalHubServer/readme.md

 hub server made in minestom for my future servers this server has handled 1000 players during a test fine check image below

+update: server held 9000 players when they were all hidden :D

 current features
 - npcs